opensumi/shortcuts-guard/README.md

 English | [简体中文](./README-zh_CN.md)

-A Chrome Extension for guarding the OpenSumi IDE shortcuts in the browsers.
+The shortcuts of the OpenSumi IDE conflict with those of the Chrome, which makes the corresponding actions of OpenSumi IDE unable to take effect.
+Shortcuts Guard solve the most common used shortcuts conflict.

 ## Usage

 - Click the Chrome Extension icon, and then there is a popup page.
 - Add the URL in the popup page where you want to guard the OpenSumi IDE shortcuts.
-- Go to [the shortcut settings page](chrome://extensions/shortcuts), and then input the browser conflicting shortcuts.
+- Click the keyboard icon in the upper right corner of the popup page to go to [the shortcut settings page](chrome://extensions/shortcuts), and then input the conflicting shortcuts.

 ## Guarded shortcuts